 This is why the Social Security Administration has been strategically collaborating with industry on looking at new ways to address the almost certain shortfalls.

 "A large reason this is happening is decreasing birth rates following the Baby Boom," an anonymous source from SSA's Woodlawn office told us in a phone interview.
-"This is trend we're continuing to see, due to many factors, including mobile contraception.
-If you think it's bad now, just know, it's going to be a lot worse later.
-And so any short term fix is not going to work in the long run.
-What we've been working on recently is Read full story
+"This is trend we're continuing to see, due to many — Read full post

 Apple recently rebranded their line of wireless earbuds from "AirPods" to "AirCancer".
 Apple CEO Tim Cook gave us the scoop in a phone interview.

 "At Apple, we take transparency very seriously," Cook told us.
 "We felt that as part of an ongoing effort to be more transparent to our customers, it just made a lot of sense.
 One problem today is that many people are not actually making as many phone calls using their iPhones.
 They're just using them to, you know, stream music and listen to podcasts.
 And as a result, they're not getting brain cancer nearly as fast as they would otherwise, since they're keeping it more often in their pocket than next to their head.
 Now, that has benefits, too, but brain cancer is unfortunately not one of them.
-And this where the AirPods came in — no longer do you need to hold a bulky iPhone to your head, you can simply pop these little guys in!
-One of them communicates Read full story
+An — Read full post

 Perhaps one of the greatest advancements in humankind has been, undoubtedly, the mobile (aka cellular phone).
 Everybody uses a mobile for pretty much everything now, but unfortunately, not everyone has gotten with the times, yet.
 If you're still a caveman with a landline, here are some compelling reasons to ditch that old-fashioned technology and embrace the 21st century: